linear/linear/packages/import/README.md

 > Linear now has a migration assistant for importing from Asana, Jira, Shortcut, and GitHub without using the CLI.
 >
 > Please see [the documentation](https://linear.app/docs/import-issues) for more information.
-> If you would like to import data from other services not listed above this CLI may still be useful.
+> If you would like to import data from other services not listed above, this CLI may still be useful.

 # linear-import